cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 Systems like RAPPOR are easy to deploy and provide a useful privacy property (DP).
 On its own, however, DP falls short of the strongest privacy property one could hope for.
-Specifically, depending on the "amount" of noise a client adds to its input, it may be possible for a curious aggregator to make a reasonable guess of the input's true value.
-Indeed, the amount of noise needs to be carefully controlled, since the more noise that is added to inputs, the less reliable will be the estimate of the output.
+Specifically, depending on the amount of noise a client adds to its input, it may be possible for a curious aggregator to make a reasonable guess of the input's true value.
+Indeed, the amount of noise needs to be carefully controlled, since the more noise that is added to inputs, the less reliable the estimated output will be.
 Thus systems employing DP techniques alone must strike a delicate balance between privacy and utility.

 The ideal goal for a privacy-preserving measurement system is that of secure multi-party computation: No participant in the protocol should learn anything